Webex Assistant Skills Overview

 anchorWhat is the Difference Between the Webex Assistant and a Skill?anchor

-The Webex Assistant comes out-of-the-box with a wide array of functionality.
-The Assistant can join meetings, orchestrate calls, control your device, and manage the room's calendar among a wide array of other native functionality.
-A skill is a custom piece of functionality that is chosen and enabled by the org administrator for that organization's devices.
+The Webex Assistant for Devices comes out-of-the-box with a wide array of voice-enabled functionality such as joining a meeting, orchestrating a call, and controlling settings on the device.
+A skill is a custom voice enabled functionality that may be enabled by the administrator for that organization's devices.

 Additionally, whereas all native Assistant functionality is invoked with the standard

 Ok Webex, <command>, all skills have a name and matching invocation pattern that indicates the user's intent to engage with them specifically.
-The skill invocation pattern follows a structure like
+The skill invocation pattern follows the structure:

 Ok Webex, tell <Skill Name> <command>, or